update-project/update-project.github.io/openings.md

 ---
 We have openings for PhD students within this project.
-You can apply [here.](https://uu.se/en/about-uu/join-us/details/?positionId=341848) Note that the description is on the announcement more generic and in particular the work on secure and safe software updates for drones/blimps is not mentioned.
+You can apply [here.](https://uu.se/en/about-uu/join-us/details/?positionId=341848) Note that the description in the announcement is more generic since it is also for other projects.
+In particular the work on secure and safe software updates for drones/blimps is not mentioned.